abhay-rag/ECE5565-network-traffic-classification/README.md

 # ECE5565-network-traffic-classification

-Link yo the Aposemat IoT-23 dataset: https://www.stratosphereips.org/datasets-iot23
+Link to the Aposemat IoT-23 dataset: https://www.stratosphereips.org/datasets-iot23

 The data preperation and advanced data preperation files are used to preprocess the conn.log.labeled files from the Aposemat IoT-23 dataset.